Vietnam railways – HCMC to Da Nang, Vietnam

 The flight was delayed six hours, and we sat in the Varna airport.
 The good thing is that European law states we need to be compensated.
 I made $300 for a $20 flight, hell yeah!

 Make sure you understand the laws, so you do not miss out on compensation.
-It is available in Canada, USA and Europe and wrote a post here to explain the parameters.
+It is available in Canada, the USA, and Europe, and I wrote a post here to explain the parameters.

 Essentially, it has to be outside the airline’s control, so weather will not work, which is most of the delays.